 European Food Culture: What Indian Travellers Should Eat & Expect

-The continent is home to three of the world’s top food cities (Naples, Milan, Bologna), the birthplace of haute cuisine (France), and the inventor of pizza, pasta, tapas, croissants, and gelato.
+The continent is home to three of the world’s top food cities (Naples, Milan, and Bologna); the birthplace of haute cuisine (France), and the inventor of pizza, pasta, tapas, croissants, and gelato.
 Every country eats differently.
 Every region within that country eats differently.
 And the dining rituals, ingredients, and table manners shift the moment you cross a border.

 For Indian travellers, whether you’re on a Europe honeymoon tour package, a family Europe trip, or a solo adventure, understanding food culture isn’t just about knowing what to eat.
 It’s knowing how to eat, where to go, what to avoid, and how to navigate Europe’s kitchen as a vegetarian.